mozilla/uniffi-rs/docs/manual/src/foreign_traits.md

 ```

 The `with_foreign` / `WithForeign` attributes specify that you want to enable support for foreign implementations of that trait as well as Rust ones.
+Note that [references in foreign trait methods aren't supported](https://github.com/mozilla/uniffi-rs/issues/2263), so all parameters must be passed by value.

 ## 2. Allow it to be passed into Rust